christophermayfield/thesisprogress/dailythoughts.md

 I accepted some jobs for next week, so that's good.

 # October 9th 2018
 I haven't been sleeping well, I'm going to get some simple work done at home and then hit it again tomorrow.

+# October 27th 2018
+I worked a full day today.
+I Haven't been eating very well.
+I think that it is starting to catch up to me.
+I also started fasting, which has been helping curb my eating.
+I also have been tracking my water and food intake.